Resources for Students, Faculty and Staff

 Gulf Breeze Police Department (850) 934-5121

-Individuals may have rights to interim measures designed to prevent recurrence of the discriminatory behavior, prevent retaliation, and limit negative effects that may be experienced.
+Individuals may have rights to supportive measures designed to prevent recurrence of the discriminatory behavior, prevent retaliation, and limit negative effects that may be experienced.
 Such measures, if taken, will be from a “Victim Centered” approach so as not to inequitably burden the Complainant.

 - “No contact order” (The University may direct parties to have no contact with one another)